Participating In The ANZAC Day Commemoration March

 March Assembly

-All March participants should be in their allocated assembly area at least 45 minutes prior to the expected time for their formation to step-off.
+All March participants should be in their allocated assembly area at least one hour prior to the expected time for their formation to step-off.

 The listed form up times are the latest time we ask marchers to arrive at their allocated position in the CBD, so all marchers are encouraged to arrive well before this time.